Why a goal tracking system raises your odds of finishing

 How do goal reviews prevent tracking from becoming busywork?

 The weekly goal review is the minimum viable feedback loop.
 Fifteen minutes, once a week, looking at what you tracked and deciding what to do next.
 This single habit separates effective goal tracking from elaborate record-keeping that changes nothing.
-Locke and Latham’s research is direct on this point: goals plus feedback outperform goals without feedback across nearly every domain studied [4].
+Locke and Latham’s research is direct on this point: goals paired with feedback outperform goals without feedback across nearly every domain studied [4].

-Weekly reviews catch execution problems.
-Monthly reviews catch direction problems.
-Skipping either one leaves a blind spot in your goal tracking system.
 The weekly rhythm prevents small misses from compounding into large gaps.
-The monthly rhythm prevents you from arriving efficiently at the wrong destination.
+The longer rhythm prevents you from arriving efficiently at the wrong destination.

 For goals that span multiple life areas, the personal goal tracking guide covers how to run reviews across different domains without the review itself becoming a half-day project.
 The trick is structured brevity: a fixed template, a time limit, and a bias toward decisions over documentation.